dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 The decision for this service topology after relocation is made by the CloudConduit and should be guided by service owner policies.
 Overall, to to relocate this simple node.js application the following Migrators need to be placed on the Viaduct:

- * OpenStack to SmartOS image converter (Hypervisor level) -- Snapshots an KVM image within OpenStack Glance and copies it to the target platform.
-Essentially converts the image format in between.
+ * The virtual machine image Migrator will pause the virtual machine on the OpenStack side and create a new virtual machine on the SmartOS side.
+Both machines are than booted using an prepared ubuntu iso image [^os1].
+After booting the data is copied over using *netcat* and the *dd* command.
+After copying the virtual machine on the SmartOS platform can be booted.
- * Relocator for the OpenStack block storage.
-Copies the data from the block storage device in OpenStack cinder onto the Filesystem of the VM running on KVM in SmartOS (which needs to be provisioned at this stage).
+ * The Relocator for the OpenStack block storage copies the data from the block storage device in OpenStack cinder onto the Filesystem of the virtual machine running on KVM in a SmartOS zone.
+This is done with the help of the *ssh* protocol.
- * Reconfiguration of the node.js application's configuration file based on regular expressions.
-Change paths for node.js interpreter, and network configuration needed (IP of OpenStack Swift instance).
+ * Reconfiguration of the node.js application's configuration file is based on regular expressions and a simple python script.
+It changes the paths for node.js interpreter and the path to the data.

-When the relocation of the data parts (the VM image) is accomplished the Broker restarts the virtual machine on the target side.

 This then overall demonstrates the earlier described process: